5 Paint Colors that Sell Your House Fast

 If you can’t find a personal recommendation, look online.
 Use resources like Houzz, Angie’s List, Yelp, and Nextdoor to find a painter.

 What do you think about the paint colors mentioned here?
-Do you have any go-to colors that you just love?
+Do you have any go-to interior or exterior colors that you just love?
 Add them in the Comment section below.

 Contributor's Bio: Dani Vanderboegh is a senior editor for Inman, a leading news source for real estate agents and brokers.
 She has a master’s degree in editing from the Missouri School of Journalism.